Systematic approach to measure the performance of microchannel-plate photomultipliers: Position Scans with PADIWA/DiRICH/TRB DAQ

 \subsubsection{Time-over-Threshold (ToT)}

 As the time stamp for each analog signal is determined using a leading edge discrimination technique in the DiRICH boards, the measured lead time depends on the pulse height of the analog signal and has to be corrected for timewalk.
 Rough pulse height information is available with the Time-over-Threshold information, which is determined for each signal.
 The ToT is defined as the time interval in which a signal is above a fixed threshold value.
 This information is used in the analysis to apply a coarse timewalk correction and derive the true time resolution for an anode pixel.
 A typical ToT distribution before and after the timewalk correction is shown in Fig.~\ref{fig:tot}.
+Technically, for each bin along the "ToT" direction, the lead time distribution is fitted by a Gaussian distribution, which provides the correction for the "lead time".
+The corrected time peak is artificially shifted to 100 ns.